shivguru/Party-Planning/README.md

 bake a cake unless all ingredients have been bought before, she cannot decorate the room unless it has been cleaned, and she cannot buy the right amount of drinks until she has checked all the answers on her RSVP cards.
 But from many years of experience she knows some things.
-She knows the exact amount of time needed to nish any certain task, and she knows the dependencies of all the needed tasks, i.e. which task has to be done before another can be started.
-Furthermore, she knows that the rst task has to be to write a checklist, and the last task to be completed is to cross o all items on it.
+She knows the exact amount of time needed to finish any certain task, and she knows the dependencies of all the needed tasks, i.e. which task has to be done before another can be started.
+Furthermore, she knows that the first task has to be to write a checklist, and the last task to be completed is to cross off all items on it.
 But as Lea's friends are not nearly as organized as she is, she needs to present them with an exact schedule so that everyone knows what he or she has to do.
 Can you help Lea to prepare her party as quickly as possible?